kevintruong/til/C-Programming,-Part-1:-Introduction.md

 Simple example: implement a strcpy and forget to add one to strlen, when determining the size of the memory required.

 ## What is 'typedef' and how do you use it?
-Declares an alias for a types.
+Declares an alias for a type.
 Often used with structs to reduce the visual clutter of having to write 'struct' as part of the type.
 ```C
 typedef float real;
 real gravity = 10;